Alfndrate/tombstone-grit-and-determination/tombstone-grit-and-determination-srd.md

 ### Attacks & Damage
 The defender makes a DEX save.
 If it is successful, the attack is avoided.
 If it fails, the attack hits.
 The attacker draws a number of cards from the deck and deals damage equal to the highest tier of card drawn.

+Players may spend 1 point of luck to make their attacks **enhanced** or add 1 Draw to any damage dealt.

 <details markdown="block">
   <summary>
 Expand For Example
  </summary>
  _A nearby bandit rushes Jesse, swinging its club at her, who has 5 HP.
 The club is a hand weapon that Draws 2 damage.
 Jesse's player makes a DEX save and draws a King, which is higher than her 12 Dexterity.
 The Bandit's club hits and Jesse draws 2 cards, an Ace and a 8.
 The 8 is tier 2.
-Jesse takes 2 damage and has 3 HP remaining._
+Jesse takes 2 damage and has 3 HP remaining.

+ Jesse quickly draws her Brace of pistols and fires at the bandit with the club.
+She flips a card for the Bandit's DEX save.
+She draws an 8, which is higher than the Bandit's Dexterity, her shots connect!
+Jesse then draws 3 for her damage and flips a 2, 4, and 9.
+She decides to cheat fate and plays a Queen from her hand.
+The bandit takes 2 damage to his HP and 1 to his STR.
+He makes a STR save, Jesse flips a 10, which is higer than the now modified 9 STR.
+The bandit suffers **critical damage** and is out of the fight._
 </details>

 If the Black Joker is drawn at any point (DEX save or damage), the attack deals no damage, and misfortune has befallen the attacker.